 Registration is compulsory for all Tasmanian commercial and recreational beekeepers.

-There are new conditions associated with registration, meaning any Tasmanian beekeepers currently registered voluntarily with Biosecurity Tasmania will need to re-register using the new online form by 31 March 2023.
-Until the new registration is received, Biosecurity Tasmania will consider those existing voluntary registrations as meeting the compulsory requirement.
+There are new conditions associated with registration, meaning any Tasmanian beekeepers currently registered voluntarily with Biosecurity Tasmania will need to re-register using the new online form.
+Previous registration will not be automatically transferred.

-There is no cost to become registered and registration will remain free for at least the first two years (from 31 March 2023).
+There is no cost to register, and registration will remain free until 31 March

 Following recent detections of Varroa mite (Varroa destructor) in NSW, the Tasmanian Chief Plant Protection Officer has put in place a General Biosecurity Direction (Emergency) to further prevent the introduction of this honeybee parasite into Tasmania.
 See more here.

 Developing and implementing an appropriate biosecurity plan is a key step that you can take.
 Biosecurity plans should contain actions aimed at preventing the introduction or spread of pests, weeds and disease on your property or where you keep your bees.
 They are also a good way to educate staff and visitors on the importance of biosecurity.
 There are many on-line resources to assist with this – the